divyank50/SOC-Automation-Lab/README.md

 Image showcasing, Email sent upon alert detection
 <img width="1097" alt="Screenshot 2025-02-22 at 11 40 55 PM" src="https://github.com/user-attachments/assets/9b8db5a0-a100-4e8d-8788-e0bbe7e4f549" />

-So that is the SOC Automation Lab/Project, this project showcase the usage of Wazuh SIEM to detect events/alerts execution that occured on Windows endpoint and upon alert executing an automation was created in Shuffle to get all the alert details, extract the relevatn IOC and query it using VT API and then create an alert in Hive and send an email to the analyst regarding the alert.
-This project also showcases the usage of different tools and cloud environment (DigitalOcean) to setup the Wazuh and Hive instances.
+This SOC Automation Lab/Project demonstrates the use of Wazuh SIEM to detect security events and alerts generated on a Windows endpoint.
+Upon detecting an alert, an automated workflow in Shuffle retrieves the alert details, extracts relevant IOCs, queries them using the VirusTotal API, and then creates a corresponding alert in TheHive.
+Additionally, an email notification is sent to the analyst for further investigation.
+This project also highlights the integration of various security tools and the use of a cloud environment (DigitalOcean) to deploy Wazuh and TheHive instances.